wenyaxie023/al-folio/_news/announcement_1.md

 related_posts: false
 ---

-One paper got accepted to EMNLP 2025! :sparkles: :smile:
+One paper has been accepted to EMNLP 2025 as an Oral Presentation! :sparkles: :smile: